thisisdavidbell/hello-operator/operator-sdk-0.18/README.md

 - have hello use `REPEAT` and `VERBOSE` env vars
 - have hello app handle versioning nicely, including overriding value in go file
 - have hello app check for image registry env vars
+- create make targets (and doc) to override Image registry for hello_controller.go and operator.yaml, plus maintain operator version

 Next:
-- look for better way to override internal registry in code. `kustomize`?
-Probably easier to just use sed in makefile (override before build, reset after  build even if build fails) for this simple case.
-- have hello use the repeat and verbose fields to set env vars
-- have operator apply version, repeat and verbose fields correctly.
 - convert to deployment following memcache example code here: https://docs.openshift.com/container-platform/4.6/operators/operator_sdk/osdk-getting-started.html
+- have operator use the repeat and verbose cr fields to set env vars, which hello app 2.0 now uses
+- manually add validation to only allow hello app at v1.0 or v2.0
+- have operator apply version as the tag of the image correctly.

-- reconcile service in operator
+- reconcile service in operator - following hello-ocp
 - repeat with new code for route
-- tidy up docs
+- add doc for what the role, role_binding and service_account yamls are for
 - move onto olm
 - have operator create a file instead of env var for one of verbose or repeat.

 # Appendix